We've been around for over 170 years. Here are just a few of our highlights so far.

 We move to Psalter Lane

 After our buildings were all but destroyed by bombing during the Second World War, we moved to the former Bluecoat School, on Psalter Lane, where we would remain for over 60 years.
+Find out what it was like at the sadley missed Psalter Lane art college in this 1969 film by the pioneering art educator Barry Callaghan.

 We're a key player in the Sheffield music scene